 In general, check-ins are a great way of keeping track of meeting interactions and recording them right when they happen.
 These are date- and time-stamped notes tied to every account you import into your Badger Maps account so you can keep track of what happened in every meeting.

 Check-ins are also useful for everything from generating sales reports to a quick refresher before a meeting starts.

 Standard check-ins will be time- and date-stamped, you’ll also be able to record the type of meeting you had and notes.
-This is available on all subscription plan levels.

 Custom check-ins provides a lot of flexibility and can be created based on you and your organization’s needs.
 You can add customization to the check-in form to include the following field types: Log Type forms/Drop Down menus, One-line text boxes, and Multi-line text boxes.